chocolatey/choco-wiki/Moderation.md

 You can only ever require a maintainer to make changes if there are findings from the requirements section.
 Guidelines are strong suggestions that will improve the quality of the package, but consider that a quality over time.
 A maintainer is NOT required to make changes based on guidelines/suggestions.
 This deserves to be said twice: **"A moderator cannot hold up a package based on guidelines/suggestions *alone*"**.

 The validator checks quite a few items (https://github.com/chocolatey/package-validator/wiki) and leaves a few for you to check.
 Ensure you have looked over the notes that it has left.

+With the exception of included binaries, a review that doesn't flag should take under a minute.
+If you are holding a package, you can refer the maintainer to this link to save time: https://github.com/chocolatey/choco/wiki/Moderation

 ##### Requirements
 Always be explicit that you are waiting on the maintainer to fix and resubmit the same version of the package so you can move the review process along.